essej/paulxstretch/readme.txt

 	-No longer seeks to beginning of play range when changing FFT size -Fixes to waveform display issues
-	-Double click on waveform selects whole waveform -Show prebuffering ready amount graphically instead of text -Highlight related parameters when spectral processing module clicked in the module chain
+	-Double click on waveform selects whole waveform -Double click on slider resets parameter to default value -Show prebuffering ready amount graphically instead of text -Highlight related parameters when spectral processing module clicked in the module chain